Weather Warnings - Flood Warning - Snowy River

 Snowy River catchment.

-The Snowy River at McKillops Bridge is currently around the Minor Flood Level
+The Snowy River at McKillops Bridge peaked at 2.52 metres (Minor Flood Level

 In the interests of community safety the SES suggests the following precautions:

 Don't walk, ride or drive through floodwater,

 Stay away from waterways and stormwater drains, and